 The debut novel by Goran Vojnović, which catapulted him onto the Slovenian literary scene, uses vivid, witty language to weave an encyclopaedic tapestry of the urban environment and talk about the issue of immigrants from former Yugoslavia, spreading the responsibility for the situation among everybody and relating the clash of the majority culture with that of second-generation immigrants with a healthy dose of irony.
-Southern Scum, Go Home! has become one of the best selling Slovenian novels of the past few years and garnered its author a police report, as well as two of the main Slovenian awards for that year.
-It has been reprinted a number of times and translated into seven languages.
+Southern Scum, Go Home! has become one of the best selling Slovenian novels of the past few years and garnered its author a police report, as well as two of the main Slovenian literary awards for that year.
+It has been reprinted countless times and translated into nine languages.

 Kresnik Award for best novel of the year 2009